jbertman-hc/azure-fhir/README.md

 # Legacy EHR to FHIR Mapping Project (`azure-fhir`)

 This repository contains components for a project focused on mapping data from existing Amazing Charts legacy EHR system to the FHIR R4 standard.
+The azure endpoint is at: https://apiserviceswin20250318.azurewebsites.net/api/

 It includes:

 1.  **C# FHIR Mappers (`FHIRMappers/`):** The core C# logic for transforming legacy data models into FHIR resources.
+2.  **Mapping Discovery System (`FHIRMappers/Discovery/`):** Automated tools for discovering, configuring, and generating FHIR mappings from legacy data models.
-2.  **Node.js Backend/Proxy Server (`server.js`):** Acts as an API gateway/proxy to the real legacy API.
+3.  **Node.js Backend/Proxy Server (`server.js`):** Acts as an API gateway/proxy to the real legacy API.
 It also serves a simple HTML-based EHR interface ([index.html](./index.html)) and provides helper endpoints (e.g., `/mapping-status`) used by the React UI.
-3.  **React Frontend UI (`fhir-mapper-ui/`):** A more comprehensive Vite-based React application that serves as a **development and visualization tool** for the C# mapping process.
+4.  **React Frontend UI (`fhir-mapper-ui/`):** A more comprehensive Vite-based React application that serves as a **development and visualization tool** for the C# mapping process.
 It interacts with the Node.js backend.

 **IMPORTANT:** The Node.js server and both UIs are primarily **tools to aid development** of the C# mappers.
 They are **not** intended as a production EHR system or interface.